Yunanouv/Mini-App-CRUD/README.md

 # Mini App - Cake Shop
 This repo shows the mini-application by creating a CRUD function using Python programming.
+This project comes from the capstone project of module 1 Purwadhika Digital Technology School where we have to implement module 1 by making a simple crud application with additional features.

 Imported modules: